It's Important to Identify Milestones In Case Your Child Is Experiencing Developmental Delays

 Developmental milestones are timeframes in which an infant or child should be learning to do certain things.
 Some examples of developmental milestones include rolling over, sitting up, walking, having words, forming sentences, and so on.
 And failure to hit certain milestones could be indicative of something called developmental delay.

 Pediatricians, child neurologists, neuropsychologist, and other experts use developmental milestones as a tool to help diagnose cerebral palsy and other conditions.
 Most of the time it's parents and grandparents who sense something is wrong.
-It is also incumbent upon your pediatrician to be monitoring your child's development.
+Your pediatrician should also be monitoring your child's development.

 Medical malpractice during pregnancy or birth is typically a preventable injury sustained to the child's brain.
 Lack of oxygen, infection, or extreme prematurity can certainly cause a child to be developmentally delayed.
 Sometimes this can be diagnosed shortly after birth but other times the results of the injury are not evident until much later.